As you read this week’s Living in The Story scriptures, watch how several important stories and themes intertwine with one other.

 - Moses’ veiled face

-In chapter 5, there is an intriguing discussion of “tents.”
-Our earthly tents, Paul says, are temporary but, in heaven, God has prepared a “building” that is “eternal in the heavens.”
-Again, he is tapping into the ancient story and alluding in some way to Tabernacle and Temple.
+Then in chapter 5, there is an intriguing discussion of “tents.”
+Our earthly tents, Paul says, (our mortal bodies, our human experiences) are temporary but, in heaven, God has prepared a “building” that is “eternal in the heavens.”
+Again, he is tapping into the ancient story and alluding to the ultimate meaning of Tabernacle and Temple.

 Reading ALL the Bible with Living in The Story gives us insight into some of the ways the meaning of the stories evolved and deepened throughout the centuries.
 Meaning and understanding continue to grow because the Divine Presence continues to dwell among us in glory.

-But we have this treasure in clay jars, so that it may be made clear that this extraordinary power belongs to God and does not come from us (4:6-7).
+But we have this treasure in clay jars, so that it may be made clear that this extraordinary power belongs to God and does not come from us.2 Corinthians 4:6-7